SarvarKh/ofn-wiki/Releasing.md

     Hi all, just letting you know that we just released [version number] :tada:.
     You can read more about it here: https://github.com/openfoodfoundation/openfoodnetwork/releases/tag/[version number]
     ```
+* Nudge the next person to release.
+You can set a reminder in Slack: `/remind @matt-yorkley release in 2 weeks`

 ## Who has the release power :zap: :muscle: